Awaken The Artist Within

 3. Chase The Light: Ok now you really must think I'm dumb.
 You're probably saying "of course the light is important in photography.
 Shoot sunsets, colorful skies, golden hour, etc. We know this Eric, we aren't stupid."
 But what I mean is don't just shoot pretty light, but make sure the light you are shooting really works for your scene.
 Let the light dictate what and how you shoot.
 You can't control the light but you can choose what you do with it.
 Make sure the light happening in your scene is complementing the story you are trying to tell.
 Make sure it is helping you draw interest in the subject you have chosen for the composition.
 If it doesn't, figure out when the light would work best and return then.
 Allow yourself enough time to be able to wait around for the ideal lighting conditions you know would work best.
 Be open to the brief, spontaneous events of unique light that can happen at any moment and disappear in the blink of an eye.
 I often find that some of my most artistic images I've created tend to not be planned beforehand.
 Always be open to capture what moves you and that it might not necessarily be the comp you are already set up to shoot.

 4. Travel To Places You Connect With: The world we live in is unarguably beautiful, but we all have certain seasons, landscapes, and climates that we relate with more than others.
 Let what you are drawn to most decide where you go.
 Ignore what's popular, what's been shot, and what is easily accessible.
 Follow your heart instead and base your choices to go places on what you truly want to see for yourself.
-You will have much more profound, personal experiences that will transmit through the images you create and touch those that see it.
+You will have much more profound, personal experiences that will transmit through the images you create and touch those that see them.

 5. Shoot For Yourself: It's super important to always keep your focus on what you want to shoot and follow your inner voice amongst all the noise and pressure around us.
 Don't try to cater to the masses by letting popular opinions influence your work.
 Once something is used as the means to an end it loses its special essence, its magic.
 Art is a creative process and that process itself should be the reward, not the things that can result because of it.
 Money, fame, and praise should always remain the results of your artwork and never become the cause.
 Once these things become your main motivation your heart will no longer be in your work and your images will become bland, mundane, and meaningless.
 “Put first things first and we get second things thrown in; put second things first and we lose both first and second things." - CS Lewis.